Artificial Intelligence in Drug Discovery: Applications and Techniques: Learning Paradigms

 In addition to self-supervised learning, other learning paradigms have also been exploited to address the low-data drug discovery challenge.
-For example, \textit{meta learning} \cite{vanschoren2018meta}, which aims to learn a learner, can be applied to efficiently adapt to new tasks.
-In the study by Nguyen et al \cite{nguyen2020meta}, the meta-learning initializations outperform multi-task pretraining baselines on 16 out of 20 in-distribution tasks and all out-of-distribution tasks.
-A member of the meta-learning family is \textit{few-shot learning} \cite{wang2020generalizing}, with a core idea to generalize to new tasks from a few examples.
-Altae Tran et al \cite{altae2017low} proposed a one-shot learning framework for activity classification, which lowers the amount of data required for predictions.
+For example, \textit{meta learning} \cite{vanschoren2018meta} aims to learn a learner to be adapted to new tasks.
+In a study by Nguyen et al \cite{nguyen2020meta}, the meta-learning initializations outperform multi-task pretraining baselines on 16 out of 20 in-distribution tasks and all out-of-distribution tasks.
+A member of the meta-learning family is \textit{few-shot learning} \cite{wang2020generalizing}, the core idea of which is to generalize with a few examples.
+For instance, Altae Tran et al \cite{altae2017low} proposed a one-shot learning framework for activity classification, which lowers the amount of data required for predictions.
 Intuitively, through learning a distance metric, molecules can be embedded into the latent space in a more organized way.
 Thus, when new molecules come, their embeddings can be compared to the exiting labeled molecules for more accurate prediction.
-Closely to this idea, another paradigm is \textit{metric learning} \cite{kulis2012metric, yang2021hierarchical}, which mainly deals with data with mixed distribution, commonly seen in drug discovery datasets due to the activity cliffs \cite{bajorath2019duality}.
+Closely to this idea, another paradigm is \textit{metric learning} \cite{kulis2012metric, yang2021hierarchical}, which mainly deals with data with mixed distribution due to the activity cliffs \cite{bajorath2019duality}.
 Metric learning has been widely applied in computer vision \cite{movshovitz2017no, yang2021hierarchical}, especially in situations where the similarity or distance must be computed for clustering or nearest neighbor classification purpose.
-At its core, a distance metric (e.g., cosine distance) is to be learned, based on which the learned latent representations of the input data can be separated based on their labels.
-In a recent work by Na et al \cite{na2020machine}, a Generalized Deep Metric Learning (GeDML) framework is proposed, which alleviates the structure-property mismatch problem by better separating molecules in the latent space.
-The more meaningful representations learned via metric learning are also conducive for goal-directed molecule generation, i.e., search in the chemical space.
+At its core, a distance metric (e.g., cosine distance) is to be learned, based on which the learned latent representations of the input data can be separated according to their labels.
+In a recent work by Na et al \cite{na2020machine}, a generalized deep metric learning (GeDML) framework is proposed, which alleviates the structure-property mismatch problem through better separating molecules in the latent space.
+The representations learned via metric learning are also conducive for goal-directed molecule generation, i.e., search in the chemical space.
 For example, Koge et al \cite{koge2020embedding} proposed a molecular embedding framework by combining VAEs and metric learning.
-This makes the embedding of molecules in the latent space consistent with their properties, thereby enable efficient search during molecule generation.
+The idea is to make the molecules' embedding in the latent space consistent with their properties, thereby enabling efficient search during molecule generation.